davidmagbee/studious-parakeet/assets/CodeChallenges.md

 # Code Challenges

 ## Sample Code Challenges
+- [ ] Complete the [turnRobot](turnRobot.js) prompt.   _If you'd like a code review, please submit an issue ticket with your completed code.
+Code reviews will only be provided for complete submissions (pseudocode and functional code)._

 - [ ] Refactor this [code](https://repl.it/@ZakkMan/toRoman) to make it more readable.
 <details>
   <summary><strong>Potential Answers</strong></summary>